Governor of Texas: Historical development

-The gubernatorial election is held every four years on the first Tuesday after the first Monday in November and does not coincide with the presidential elections.
-The governor is sworn in on the third Tuesday of January every four years along with the lieutenant governor, so Abbott and current lieutenant governor Dan Patrick both took office on January 20, 2015.
+The gubernatorial election is held every four years on the Tuesday after the first Monday in November that does not coincide with the presidential elections.
+All gubernatorial elections have been a part of the midterm elections since the 1974 election, invalidating the latter.
+The governor is sworn in every four years along with the lieutenant governor.

 Despite the lack of term limits, no Texas governor in the 19th or 20th century ever served more than seven and a half consecutive years in office (Allan Shivers) or eight years total service (Bill Clements, in two non-consecutive four-year terms).
 Former governor Rick Perry, who served from 2000 to 2015, surpassed both these records, becoming the first Texas governor to serve three consecutive four-year terms.
 When Perry won the general election on November 2, 2010, he joined Shivers, Price Daniel, and John Connally as the only Texas governors elected to three terms (the terms served by governors Shivers, Daniel, and Connally were two-year terms).
 On November 8, 2022, current governor Greg Abbott was re-elected and became the fifth Texas governor to serve three terms following Shivers, Daniel, Connally and Perry.
 In case of a vacancy in the office of governor, the lieutenant governor becomes governor.
 This rule was added only in a 1999 amendment, prior to which the lieutenant governor only acted as governor, except during the time of the 1861 constitution, which said that the lieutenant governor would be styled "Governor of the State of Texas" in case of vacancy.

+Executive powers

+Texas utilizes a plural executive government where no single government official is solely responsible for the Executive Branch.
+The Texas governor has a very minimal control over the Legislative Budget Board.
+The Lieutenant Governor and Speaker of the House manages the state's budget.

+Official residence and workplace

+The official residence of the Texas governor is the Texas Governor's Mansion, in Austin.
+The mansion was built in 1854 and has been the home of every governor since 1856.
+It is also one of the official workplaces for the governor.

+The governor's primary official workplace is located within the Texas State Capitol in Austin.

+Timeline

+Line of succession

+The gubernatorial line of succession is set by Article IV, Sections 3a and 16–18 of the Constitution of Texas and Chapter 401.023 of Title 4 the Texas Gov't Code.